ClinVar Miner

 Molecular Genetics Laboratory, Centre for Cardiovascular Surgery and Transplantation RCV000455095 SCV000540856 uncertain significance Hypercholesterolemia, familial, 1 2016-11-05 criteria provided, single submitter clinical testing

-Color Diagnostics, LLC DBA Color Health RCV001192331 SCV001360363 uncertain significance Familial hypercholesterolemia 2021-11-12 criteria provided, single submitter clinical testing This missense variant (also known as p.Ser670Leu in the mature protein) replaces serine with leucine at codon 691 of the LDLR protein.
-Computational prediction suggests that this variant may have deleterious impact on protein structure and function (internally defined REVEL score threshold >= 0.7, PMID: 27666373).
+Color Diagnostics, LLC DBA Color Health RCV001192331 SCV001360363 uncertain significance Familial hypercholesterolemia 2024-04-18 criteria provided, single submitter clinical testing This missense variant replaces serine with leucine at codon 691 of the LDLR protein.
+This variant is also known as p.Ser670Leu in the mature protein.
+Computational prediction tools indicate that this variant has a deleterious impact on protein structure and function.
 To our knowledge, functional studies have not been reported for this variant.
-This variant has been reported in individuals affected with familial hypercholesterolemia (PMID: PMID: 28379029, 28965616).
+This variant has been reported in at least two individuals affected with familial hypercholesterolemia (PMID: 28379029, 28965616).
 This variant has been identified in 8/282600 chromosomes in the general population by the Genome Aggregation Database (gnomAD).
 The available evidence is insufficient to determine the role of this variant in disease conclusively.
 Therefore, this variant is classified as a Variant of Uncertain Significance.

 Mendelics RCV000455095 SCV002517308 likely pathogenic Hypercholesterolemia, familial, 1 2022-05-04 criteria provided, single submitter clinical testing